-There are no specific chart notes on the chart covering Shapinsay Sound (2584) specifically relating to the test site, but part of the area is delineated by pecked lines and an "obstruction" notation.
-The Test support buoy which is occasionally deployed is not permanently charted.
-As shown in Section 5, most vessels pass around the test area.
-In addition, advisory 500m Areas To Be Avoided (ATBA) exist around each device, as advised by relevant NtM (see Annex A).
+There are no specific chart notes on the largest scale chart covering Scapa Flow (35) specifically relating to the Scapa Flow test site, but normal location of the test support buoy and mooring spread is delineated by pecked lines and the yellow test support buoy and associated lights are charted.
+As shown in Section 5, most vessels pass around the well promulgated active test area.
+In addition, advisory 500m Areas To Be Avoided (ATBA) exist around each device, as advised by the relevant NtM (see Annex A).

-Upon reviewing the AIS data contained in Section 5, it is apparent that little traffic transits through the test area.
-Those vessels that do transit within the test site are either support vessels such as fishing vessels transiting to the nearby aquaculture site.
-The masters of these vessel have very good local knowledge of device locations and deployment methods.
+Upon reviewing the AIS data contained in Section 5, it is apparent that very little traffic transits through the test area.
+Those vessels that do transit close to the test site are either directly serving the test devices, or nearby aquaculture sites.
+All of these vessel masters have very good local knowledge of device locations and deployment methods.
 It was clear from consultation that device deployment is well promulgated and understood by local and visiting mariners, and this is reflected in observed vessel tracks.